 There is a wide variety of subject and methods that can be used from industry to industry.
 The choice of which may depend on the overall strategic aims of the company and the specific industry segment.

 Each firm will have their own specialities, but here are our top six suggestions for delivering content marketing for the construction industry:

 Once you have a strategy and some great content ready, you will also need to ensure it can be found!
-Google Analytics is a great tool to use to ensure that all your great content comes high up in search rankings.
-While there’s no time to explain it in depth here, if you need a starter point, visit our recent blog on Google Analytics .
+Google Analytics is a great tool to use to ensure that your great content comes high up in search rankings.
+While there’s no time to explain in depth here, if you need a starter point, visit our recent blog on Google Analytics .

 Has our blog inspired you to create some fantastic content?
 Do you want to match the breadth of Balfour Beatty, readiness of Redrow, or multiplicity of Morganstone?
 If you are not sure where to start, then we can help.